 Evaluating your presentation post-delivery is a critical step in honing your skills and ensuring your message delivery.

 One of the most direct methods of evaluation is gathering feedback from the audience.
-This is possible through post-presentation surveys, feedback forms, or even informal conversations.
+This can be achieved through post-presentation surveys, feedback forms, in-app surveys, or even informal conversations.

 For instance, after a corporate training session, a feedback form can help assess whether the employees found the content relevant and understandable.